-In this study, we report a coactivity-based hippocampal code for dynamic memory retrieval of short-lived behavioral contingencies.

-Encoding information as an emergent property of coactivity among multiple neurons (Extended Data Fig. 10a) allows for the effective discrimination of newly encountered contingencies every day without committing individual neurons to represent such short-lived cognitive variables.
-The emergent nature of this code points to short-timescale coactivity as a primary feature of neural activity that is used to encode information and guide cognition rather than only playing secondary roles, such as organizing or stabilizing single-neuron rate-based codes.
-In particular, our findings show that millisecond-timescale coactivity is highly suited for mnemonic processing of short-lived information; it is rapidly formed and readily reinstated to support flexible memory retrieval.
-Millisecond-timescale neural coactivity may preferentially exhibit STDP^{11,12,39} to rapidly stabilize the code in memory.
-By contrast, while second-timescale coactivity contained contingency information in our task, its reinstatement during dynamic memory retrieval was not predictive of trial-by-trial performance.
-Second-timescale coactivity may exhibit slower plasticity and may hence be more suited for stable representation of long-lived contingencies.
+In this study, we report a coactivity-based hippocampal code for dynamic memory retrieval of short-lived behavioural contingencies.
+Encoding information as an emergent property of coactivity amongst multiple neurons (Extended Data Figure 10a) allows effective discrimination of newly encountered contingencies every day, without committing individual neurons to represent such short-lived cognitive variables.
+The emergent nature of this code points to short-timescale coactivity as a primary feature of neural activity that is used to encode information and guide cognition, rather than only playing secondary roles, such as organizing or stabilizing single neuron rate-based codes.
+In particular, our findings show that millisecondtimescale coactivity is highly suited for mnemonic processing of short-lived information: it is rapidly formed and readily reinstated to support flexible memory retrieval.
+Millisecondtimescale neural coactivity may preferentially exhibit spike-timing dependent plasticity (STDP)^{11,12,39} to rapidly stabilize the code in memory.
+In contrast, while second-timescale coactivity contained contingency information in our task, its reinstatement during dynamic memory retrieval was not predictive of trial-by-trial performance.
+Second-timescale coactivity may exhibit slower plasticity, and hence be more suited for stable representation of long-lived contingencies.

-Our findings also provide new insights into the role of correlated neural activity in guiding contextual behavior.
+Our findings also provide new insights into the role of correlated neural activity in guiding contextual behaviour.
 Spatial remapping, where patterns of spatial correlations between hippocampal principal cells disambiguate distinct spatial contexts, has been proposed as a neural basis for contextual learning23.
-In this study, we observed that contingency-discriminating coactivity is not a reflection of spatial remapping.
-Instead, our findings are consistent with the view that spatial remapping may be a specific instance of a more general phenomenon of 'temporal remapping', in which the short-timescale temporal correlation structure of neurons differs across distinct contexts23.
-Indeed, in tasks where animals must disambiguate different spatial reference frames, millisecond-timescale coactivity is a robust correlate of moment-by-moment behavioral discrimination of different contexts, both in networks that show spatial remapping22 and in those that do not25.
-This is also consistent with a reader-centric view of neural codes5, because downstream reader/actuator neurons can detect temporal but not spatial correlations among their input neurons.
-Notably, one prediction from this coding scheme is that downstream receiver neurons 'read' the incoming information, represented as an emergent property of the collective activity of multiple neurons, by disambiguating the relevant patterns of millisecond input coincidence from the myriad of other inputs they receive5.
-Such decoding may be implemented by a 'reader' network40 or even a single reader neuron41 (see also Extended Data Fig. 10b).
+In this study we observe that contingency discriminating coactivity is not a reflection of spatial remapping.
+Instead, our findings are consistent with the view that spatial remapping may be a specific instance of a more general phenomenon of "temporal remapping", in which the short-timescale temporal correlation structure of neurons differs across distinct contexts23.
+Indeed, in tasks where animals must disambiguate different spatial reference frames, millisecond timescale coactivity is a robust correlate of moment-bymoment behavioural discrimination of different contexts, both in networks that show spatial remapping22 and those that do not25.
+This is also consistent with a reader-centric view of neural codes5, since downstream reader/actuator neurons can detect temporal, but not spatial, correlations amongst their input neurons.
+Notably, one prediction from this coding scheme is that downstream receiver neurons "read" the incoming information, represented as an emergent property of the collective activity of multiple neurons, by disambiguating the relevant patterns of millisecond input coincidence from the myriad of other inputs they receive5.
+Such decoding may be implemented by a "reader" network40, or even a single "reader" neuron41 (see also Extended Data Fig. 10b).